Hemorrhoids

 How are they diagnosed?

-Hemorrhoids are diagnosed by your provider looking at the area, doing a digital exam in which a lubricated finger is placed into your anus to feel for anything abnormal, or using a scope placed into the rectum to look for changes.
+To diagnose a hemorrhoid, your provider will look at the area, do a digital exam (a lubricated finger is placed into your anus to feel for anything abnormal), or will use a scope inside the rectum to look for changes.

 How are they treated?

-Often, hemorrhoids can be treated at home depending on the cause.
+Often, hemorrhoids can be treated at home.
 You should talk to your provider about what treatment is right for you and if it could affect your cancer treatment.

-• If your hemorrhoids are related to your diet, you can increase your water and fiber intake to promote easier movement of stool.
+• If your hemorrhoids are caused by your diet, you can increase your water and fiber intake to help stool move through easier.

-• Treating underlying constipation and/or diarrhea can relieve hemorrhoids.
+• Treating constipation and/or diarrhea can relieve hemorrhoids.

-• You can use over-the-counter topical cream, pads, or suppositories that contain witch hazel and numbing agents or cortisone to relieve pain and itching.
-Some topical medications contain steroids and should not be used for more than a week because they can thin the skin.
+• You can use over-the-counter topical cream, pads, or suppositories that have witch hazel in them.
+There are numbing medications or cortisone that relieve pain and itching.
+Some topical medications have steroids and should not be used for more than a week because they can thin your skin.

-• A warm bath or sitz bath a few times a day can relieve discomfort.
+• A warm bath or sitz bath a few times a day can help with discomfort.

-• Oral pain relievers can be used to manage your pain, but you should contact your provider before taking any of these.
+• Oral (taken by mouth) pain relievers can be used to treat your pain, but you should contact your provider before taking any of these.

 In some cases, hemorrhoids need to be removed in a provider’s office or as an outpatient procedure: